How to Monitor Network Traffic in Linux & Tools for Bandwidth Usage

 The tool can monitor source and destination devices, their interfaces, and traffic flow.
 Users can configure threshold values for all monitored metrics and receive alerts when thresholds are exceeded.

-NetFlow is not free, although it does offer a fully functional 30-day free trial period.
+NetFlow is not free, but it offers a fully functional 30-day free trial period.

 Site24x7's NetFlow analyzer example.